The ultimate FAQ and "good to know" list for Slider.

 Swiper.js relies on pixel measurements for its calculations, rather than using REM units.
 This design choice ensures precise and consistent behavior across various devices and screen sizes.
 However, it means that our slider's responsiveness and layout are directly tied to pixel-based measurements, which may affect flexibility when working with REM-based designs.
 As this is an inherent characteristic of swiper.js, we have no control over this aspect.

-Do I need a subscription to use the Finsweet Components app?
+Do I need a paid plan to use the Finsweet Components app?

 No, the Finsweet Components app is free to access and use.
-You do not need a subscription to generate beautiful sliders in Webflow.
-You will need a subscription if you want to publish Components on your custom domain.
+You do not need a paid plan to generate the Components in Webflow canvas and publish them to your staging webflow.io domain.
+However, you will need a paid plan if you want to publish Components on your custom domain.

 How can I instruct my client to get a subscription for their project?